Skip to content

 Move directories to RAM

-As a final step, we'll move several directories to the tmpfs filesystem.
-By storing these directories on a ramdisk instead of the SD card, we can substantially reduce the volume of I/O operations on the card's flash memory.
+As a final step, several directories will be moved to the tmpfs filesystem.
+Storing these directories on a ramdisk instead of the SD card will substantially reduce the volume of I/O operations on the card's flash memory.
 Writing to tmpfs also provides fast sequential read/write speeds.
-The tradeoff is that tmpfs is volatile storage — meaning that you will lose all data stored on the filesystem if you lose power.
+The tradeoff is that tmpfs is volatile storage — meaning that you will lose all data stored on the filesystem if your device loses power.

 tmpfs /tmp tmpfs nosuid,nodev 0 0